Notes on the Geography of Sri Lanka: Lankatilaka

-A very few miles but a world away from Kandy, there's a linear sequence of 14th century temples--Gadaladeniya, Lankatilaka, Dodanwela, and Embekke--dedicated to Vishnu, Natha, and Kataragama, three of the guardian deities associated with Sinhalese Buddhism.
-Lankatilaka (or Kandyan Lankatilaka, to distinguish it from a Lankatilaka at Polonnuwara) is often described as among the most remarkable of all Sri Lanka's temples because the building fuses in a single structure both a Buddhist vihara, or shrine, and a Hindu devale, or temple of the gods.
-A tour, in short, calls for two guides, one Buddhist and the other Hindu.
-The architect himself was one Sthapatirayara, from South India.
+A very few miles but a world away from Kandy, there's a sequence of 14th century temples--Gadaladeniya, Lankatilaka, Dodanwela, and Embekke--dedicated to Vishnu, Natha, and Kataragama, three of the guardian deities associated with Sinhalese Buddhism.
+Lankatilaka (or Kandyan Lankatilaka, to distinguish it from a Lankatilaka at Polonnuwara) is often described as among the most remarkable of all Sri Lanka's temples because the building fuses in a single structure both a Buddhist vihara, or shrine, and a Hindu devale, or temple.
+The architect was one Sthapatirayara, from South India.

 The structure is of brightly whitewashed brick--not stone, like neighboring Gadaladeniya.
-Built in 1344, during the Gampola Empire (and the Gampola king Bhuvanaikababu IV) by a minister named Lankadhikara.
+It was built in 1344, during the Gampola Empire and the reign of the Gampola king Bhuvanaikababu IV, by a minister named Lankadhikara.
 The temple's tower had four stories until Portuguese raiders--or perhaps the passage of time--destroyed the top ones.
 The second story is no longer functional.

 View of the steps up.